-Academic Department: Public Safety Sciences Program of Study: Administration of Justice
+Academic Department: Public Safety Sciences Program of Study: Administration of Justice Field of Interest: Behavioral Sciences and Human Services

 Description: The Associate in Applied Science (AAS) in Administration of Justice Studies provides in-depth preparation for students desiring to be practitioners or pursue continued education and advancement in several fields including local and federal law enforcement, the courts, corrections, security, and investigations.
 The program also provides criminal justice practitioners with the opportunity to complete the Certificate of Completion (CCL) in Administration of Justice as well as one of five Certificates of Completion (CCLs) in Corrections, Homeland Security, Law Enforcement, Legal Studies, and Victimology.
 A transfer pathway in Criminal Justice is also available (Associate Arts (AA), Emphasis in Criminal Justice) as well as an Associate in Applied Science (AAS) in Forensics and related Certificates of Completion.
 Additionally, a transfer pathway is also available for the Bachelor of Applied Science (BAS) Public Safety Administration.